stoermelder/vcvrack-packone/docs/EightFace.md

 ### Usage

 Place 8FACE on the right side next to the module you like to manage.
-The LED between the directional triangles begins to flash if a connection is established successfully.
+The triangle shaped LED begins to flash if a connection is established successfully.
 You can detach 8FACE and re-attach to another instance of the same module.
 When you place 8FACE next to a module and the LED turns red it means it had been configured for another model.
 In this case you can either check the model on the context menu or initialize 8FACE to its initial state.
+Since v1.2.0 you can place 8FACE on the left side of a module after changing the according setting on the context menu.

-### Write-Mode
+### Write-mode

 Write-mode is used to save presets in 8FACE.
 You enter write mode by flipping the switch on the bottom to the "W"-position.
-To store a preset simply configure your module left of 8FACE and then short press a slot-button numbered 1 to 8.
+To store a preset simply configure your module next to 8FACE and then short press a slot-button numbered 1 to 8.
 The LEDs next to the slot-button turn red when a slot is already in use.
 To clear a slot long-press a button.
-In write-mode any input in SLOT is ignored and sequencing is disabled.
+In write-mode any input on the SLOT-port is ignored and sequencing is disabled.

-### Read-Mode
+### Read-mode

 Read-mode is enabled by default and can be selected by the switch on the bottom in "R"-position.
 LEDs lit in bright green signal slots in use, dim green slots are active but empty.
-A blue LED marks a slot which preset is currently applied to the module on the left.
+A blue LED marks a slot which preset is currently applied to the module on the side.
 You can manually apply a preset with a short-press.

 ### SLOT-port